anqooqie/proconlib/tools/cmp_less.hpp.md

     path: tools/dijkstra.hpp
     title: Dijkstra's algorithm
   - icon: ':heavy_check_mark:'
-    path: tools/divisors_of_divisor.hpp
-    title: List all divisors of a divisor of $n$
-  - icon: ':heavy_check_mark:'
     path: tools/is_in_grid.hpp
     title: Check whether $(r, c)$ is in a grid of height $h$ and width $w$
   - icon: ':heavy_check_mark:'